natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ## Workarounds

-MSBuild task's aren't well suited for dependencies beyond the task assembly itself.
+MSBuild tasks aren't well suited for dependencies beyond the task assembly itself.
 Although there is an issue open on MSBuild to improve this (see [Microsoft/MSBuild#1312](https://github.com/Microsoft/msbuild/issues/1312)), if you're reading this, you probably can't wait for a future version of MSBuild.